adonisjs/legacy-docs/3.0/cookbooks/getting-started.md

-# Getting Started With Adonis
+# Getting Started With AdonisJs

-Everything you need to know about Adonis to create a working application.
+Everything you need to know about AdonisJs to create a working application.
 This guide is intended for beginners to make them comfortable with the framework.

-## What is Adonis?
+## What is AdonisJs?

-Adonis is a MVC framework for NodeJs.
+AdonisJs is a MVC framework for Node.js.
 Which means it follows the patterns/conventions of MVC and help you in creating web applications with a set of battle tested tools.

-Adonis creates an Eco system around your application, which makes it so easy for you to create modern web applications using the required tools like.
+AdonisJs creates an Eco system around your application, which makes it so easy for you to create modern web applications using the required tools like.

 1. Mailer.
 2. Authentication provider.